 Aircraft operators administered by Switzerland

-The list of aircraft operators administered by Switzerland can be found at the bottom of the page under ‘Legislation’.
+The list of aircraft operators currently administered by Switzerland can be found here:

 Swiss cap for aviation

-The total quantity of emission allowances for aircraft is reduced each year by the linear reduction factor of 2.2%.
-As a result of the UK leaving the EEA, flights to the UK were not subject to the Swiss ETS in 2021 and 2022.
-The aviation cap for these years has been adjusted accordingly.
+The total quantity of emission allowances for aircraft is reduced each year by the linear reduction factor of 4.3% (2.2% until 2023).
+Due to the UK’s departure from the EEA, flights to the UK were not subject to the Swiss ETS in 2021 and 2022.
+The aviation cap for these years was adjusted accordingly.
+As of 2024, the aviation cap also includes additional emission allowances for flights to the outermost regions of the EU.

 Quantity of Swiss emission allowances in the ETS for aircraft operators